krahulreddy/Search/README.md

 Create the my-index collection using

     path/to/solr-8.5.1/bin/solr create -c my-index

+This index is now created with _default configset, one shard and one replica.
+This can be changed by using the options

+* -s => number of shards
+* -rf => replication factor
+* -d => config directory

 Currently, the schema used is default.
 Changes will be made during further testing.